Shoe size: Mexico

-adult shoe size (barleycorns) ≈ 3 × foot length (in) − 23 1/2.
+adult shoe size ≈ 3 × foot length (in) − 23 1/2.

 United States

 In the United States and Canada, the traditional system is similar to the British system but there are different zero points for children's, men's, and women's shoe sizes.
 The most common is the customary system where men's shoes are numbered higher by one than the UK equivalent, so that the same shoe would be marked 13 in the US and 12 in the UK.

 Customary

 The customary system is offset by 1/4 barleycorn or 1/12 in compared to the UK sizes.
 The men's range starts at size 1, with zero point corresponding to the children's size 13 which equals 24 3/4 barleycorns or 8+1/4 in.

 However, most US manufacturers are using offsets greater than that standard; some offset by 1/2 barleycorn, others by 1 barleycorn.
 In current practice, US men's size 1 is expected to equal 25 barleycorns, or 8+1/3 in, so the calculation for a male shoe size in the United States is: